lukaszkn/data-software-engineering-interview-questions/content/databricks_data_warehousing.md

 - Run warm-ups and multiple trials; capture Spark UI and cluster metrics.
 - Validate output against baseline; capture configs and logs for reproducibility.

-If you want, I can produce a templated cluster config and Spark settings optimized for a particular TPC‑DI scale factor and cloud provider (AWS/Azure/GCP).

 ## How do you automate TPC-DI workload execution and performance monitoring in a Databricks data warehouse environment?
 High-level approach